Server-side Analytics vs Client-side Analytics

 With server-side tracking, you can only track interactions on the server that hosts the website.
 Log files are server-specific and do not track data across multiple websites.
 That means server-side tracking is first-party data.
 (There are exceptions when you get into code-base server-side analytics with sending data over APIs but, in general, and for log-based analytics, server-side means you are looking at data collected on your own server.)
 In contrast, client-side analytics can easily use third-party scripts.
 When you use Google Analytics, the data is tracked and stored on Google’s servers, not your own.
 Because of this, there are many different analytics programs and integrations available that offer client-side tracking.
 Most CRMs offer some type of web integration via a client-side script, as do ad platforms.
 This easier integration greatly expands what can be tracked about a website’s performance.

 The downside, of course, of relying on third-party tools is that your reporting becomes subject to whatever the third-party tool wants to do.
 If suddenly that program changes the definition of a metric, that could greatly alter the way your company’s reporting works.
-As well, tools like Google Analytics sample data and that sampling can lead to misleading numbers that differ from reality.
+As well, tools like Google Analytics sample data, and that sampling can lead to misleading numbers that differ from reality.
 GA4, the new version of Google Analytics, also shifts the way certain metrics are tracked and defined.

 Using a lot of third-party tools will have an impact on your website’s total load time.
 The more analytics tools used, the greater the impact.
 Server-side analytics process the data directly on the server, which will run faster than any tracking that occurs within the browser since even the fastest client-side script will have to run on the browser, send the signal to the server, and wait for a response from the server to fully process the request.
 That said, Google Analytics has a relatively light footprint on most websites, especially compared to other tools.
 However, on Elementive’s website, Google Analytics takes about a second to load and then also loads data from other domains, which take another few seconds to load.
 The more third-party tools used, the bigger a problem this becomes.

 Most client-side tracking scripts offer an easy way to start: just copy and paste the tracking code onto your website.
 However, by default, client-side scripts do not provide a wealth of information and, in many cases, don’t provide much more than server-side programs by default.
 For example, without additional configurations, all those events and goals will not be tracked in most client-side scripts.
 Related to this, client-side scripts cannot track any activity on non-HTML files (like PDFs or images).
-The best client-side scripts can do is track how many times people opened that non-HTML file.
+The best client-side scripts can do is track how many times people clicked on a link to open that non-HTML file.
 Usually, that is an acceptable proxy to true interactions but if those non-HTML files are essential for your business (like a PDF application) then a proxy metric offered by the client-side tools may not be a good enough metric to understand performance.

 Which Type of Analytics Should I Use?